compulim/iter-fest/README.md

 `PushAsyncIterableIterator` is a simple push-based producer-consumer queue.
 The producer can push a new job at anytime.
 The consumer will wait for jobs to be available.

 A push-based queue is easier to use than a pull-based queue.
 However, pull-based queue offers better flow control.
-For a full-featured producer-consumer queue that supports flow control, please use `ReadableStream` instead.
+For a full-featured producer-consumer queue that supports flow control, use `ReadableStream` instead.

 ```ts
 const iterable = new PushAsyncIterableIterator();